Image

 • No Criminal Negligence: A simple mistake or accident isn’t enough for certain charges.
 The prosecution must prove a higher level of fault.

-A manslaughter charge in Harrison County, MO can feel overwhelming, but it does not define what happens next.
+A manslaughter charge in Harrison County, MO can turn your life upside down, but what you do next matters.

 Call (314) 900-HELP or contact us online for a case evaluation with an experienced Harrison County, MO manslaughter defense attorney.